mothwork/mercury-hearth/readme.md

 # Mercury Hearth

-Mercury Hearth (Not final name) is a application that helps with the creative process of worldbuilding or mythcreation.
+Mercury Hearth is a application that helps with the creative process of worldbuilding.

 Seperated into projects, a user can create pages which might detail a specific thing- for example a character or a city.
-Using templates, a user can quickly write down details about a city or a person, or start fresh with a blank page.
-Each page has a card view, which will allow the user to post images, either to function as figures for things written about on the page- or as a mood board to help with the creative process of creating fantastical worlds, locales, and peoples.
+Using templates, a user can quickly write down details about a continent, country, city, or a person.